Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Simulation experiments

 Concerning the test of independence between the marks and the covariate (PM-C test), the random shift tests with torus correction are all slightly liberal under the null hypo\-thesis (models M1, M3, M4, M5), regardless of the test statistic used, see Table~\ref{tab:results_overall}.

-Using the variance correction reduces the liberality but does not make the tests conservative.
+Using the variance correction reduces the liberality, but does not make the tests conservative.
 Note that \cite{MrkvickaEtAl2020} reported conservativeness of the random shift test with variance correction in independence tests between pairs of random fields.
-However, in \cite{MrkvickaEtAl2020}, the random fields were sampled in the points of a homogeneous binomial point process, while in the present paper the mark and covariate values are sampled in the points of a cluster point process which brings bias into the estimation of their covariance structure, as reported by \cite{Diggle2010}.
-It is important to note that the liberality is more severe for M3, M4 and M5 than for model M1.
-In the latter model, the points, marks and the covariate are independent, while in models M3 to M5 the points are not independent of marks and the covariate, increasing the liberality of the tests.
-One can remedy this issue by using correlation coefficients instead of the sample covariance as the test statistic.
+However, in \cite{MrkvickaEtAl2020}, the random fields were sampled at the points of a homogeneous binomial point process, while in the present paper the mark and covariate values are sampled at the points of a cluster point process, which brings bias into the estimation of their covariance structure, as reported by \cite{Diggle2010}.

+It is important to note that the liberality is more severe for M3, M4, and M5 than for model M1.
+In the latter model, the points, marks, and the covariate are independent, while in models M3 to M5 the points are not independent of marks and the covariate, increasing the liberality of the tests.
+One can remedy this issue by using correlation coefficients instead of sample covariance as the test statistic.
 This is investigated in more detail in Sections~\ref{sec:preferentialSampling} and \ref{sec:dependentMarking}.

-The performance of all the PM-C tests under different alternatives is comparable (see Table~\ref{tab:results_overall}).
-The variance correction performs only marginally better than the torus correction and the Pearson's correlation coefficient results in a slightly higher power than the other two test statistics.
+The performance of all PM-C tests under different alternatives is comparable (see Table~\ref{tab:results_overall}).
+The variance correction performs only marginally better than the torus correction, and the Pearson's correlation coefficient results in a slightly higher power than the other two test statistics.